omichsam/alx-airbnb-database/database-adv-script/info.md

    - **How it works**: The `LEFT JOIN` between the `Property` and `Booking` tables ensures that all properties are included, even those without bookings (they will have a `0` count).
 The `RANK()` function ranks the properties by the number of bookings in descending order, and the `GROUP BY` clause ensures the count is calculated for each property.

 These queries help in analyzing the Airbnb database by providing insights into user activity and property popularity based on booking data.

+## Indexing

+---

+### Explanation of the Indexes:

+- **Index on `email` in `User` Table**: Since `email` is often used to look up users, having an index will allow quick lookups based on email addresses.
+- **Indexes on `user_id`, `property_id`, and `start_date` in `Booking` Table**: These columns are frequently used in queries that filter by user, property, or date.
+Creating indexes on them will optimize query performance.
+- **Index on `host_id` in `Property` Table**: This index helps to quickly fetch all properties belonging to a specific host.
+- **Index on `location` in `Property` Table**: Locations are often used in queries to filter properties by geographical area, so indexing this column will speed up such queries.

+These indexes significantly improve the performance of queries, especially as the database grows in size.
+By reducing the need for full table scans, the queries become much faster and more efficient.